Skip to content

 Example: 50 visitors × 2 purchases each = 100 total conversions.

-• Revenue (when enabled) – Sum of all transaction amounts tracked for the variation.
+• Revenue (when enabled) – Sum of transaction amounts tracked for the variation.
+By default, only the first transaction per visitor per experiment is recorded; you can optionally send subsequent order amounts for revenue accumulation (see note below).

 • Improvement – Percentage lift or loss v. baseline.